pravega/pravega/documentation/src/docs/wire-protocol.md

 |`delegationToken`|String| This was added to perform _auth_.
 It is an opaque-to-the-client token provided by the Controller that says it's allowed to make this call.|
 |`RequestId`| Long| The client-generated _ID_ that identifies a client request.|

-More information on `ReadSegment` Request messages like `MergeSegment`, `SealSegment`, `TruncateSegment` and `DeleteSegment`, can be found [here](https://github.com/pravega/pravega/blob/master/shared/protocol/src/main/java/io/pravega/shared/protocol/netty/WireCommands.java).
+More information on `Segment` Request messages like `MergeSegment`, `SealSegment`, `TruncateSegment` and `DeleteSegment`, can be found [here](https://github.com/pravega/pravega/blob/master/shared/protocol/src/main/java/io/pravega/shared/protocol/netty/WireCommands.java).

 ## Segment Read - Reply